 Notary Public: Additional Credentials

-For emergent notarizations of any kind–including Power of Attorney, end-of-life paperwork (including at hospitals, hospice and/or home), home loan (this MUST be via your loan/title company or their contractor), or even simple “traditional” documents–please contact us directly at four-four-zero-488-five-nine-seven-eight (spelled to avoid spam/solicitations).
-We encourage sending a text message.
-If you do not hear back within 30-90 minutes, please call and/or text our Notary’s personal phone (above).
-If your text/SMS isn’t answered within -3- minutes, please call.
+For truly emergent notarizations of any kind—including Power of Attorney, end-of-life paperwork (including at hospitals, hospice and/or home), home loan (this MUST be via your loan/title company or their contractor), or even simple “traditional” documents—please Click to Call or Text Cory directly.

 A Matter of Trust: Insurance, *Bonding, Commissioning & More